amiramir96/Ex4_OOP/README.md

 # Ex4-OOP
 Object Oriented Programming exercise 4<br>
 ## Program Overview
-in this assigment we were required to implemant the user side of Pokemon Game that will work sync with the client provided here: https://github.com/benmoshe/OOP_2021/tree/main/Assignments/Ex4/src/ex4_java_client <br>
+in this assigment we were required to implemant the user side of Pokemon Game that will work sync with: <br>
+the client provided [here](https://github.com/benmoshe/OOP_2021/tree/main/Assignments/Ex4/src/ex4_java_client) <br>
-and the server side here:<br> https://github.com/benmoshe/OOP_2021/tree/main/Assignments/Ex4 <br> the pokemon world game is a directed weighted graph, while each pokemon is located on a point of the graph nodes and edges, all of that have to be represented within GUI. and the Agents (the pokemon masters) will move around the world (the graph) and catch as many pokemons as possible in order to maximize the total agents score a.k.a grade. <br>
+and the server side [here](https://github.com/benmoshe/OOP_2021/tree/main/Assignments/Ex4) <br> the pokemon world game is a directed weighted graph, while each pokemon is located on a point of the graph nodes and edges, all of that have to be represented within GUI. and the Agents (the pokemon masters) will move around the world (the graph) and catch as many pokemons as possible in order to maximize the total agents score a.k.a grade. <br>
 <br>